JavaScript is disabled. Please enable to continue!

 Percentages of the countries of origin of honey in future instead of "EU/non-EU"

-Feb 2024.
-The current mandatory labelling of the origin of honey placed on the market only provides an imprecise indication of the country or countries of origin.
-Against this background, the European Council and the European Parliament published a press release on 31 January 2024 on the future mandatory labelling of honey [1].
-It foresees the indication of the country or countries of origin on the honey packaging.
+Dec 2025.
+The recent mandatory labelling of the origin of honey placed on the market only provided an imprecise indication of the country or countries of origin.
+The Europan Union now legally provides the indication of the country or countries of origin on the honey packaging including their percentage portion[1].

 We determine the type and origin of your honey using microscopic pollen analysis.